jdm/tiger/Roadmap.md

 ## Tiger 0.6

 - [ ] Tooltips everywhere
-- [ ] Add option or keyboard shortcut (held) to hide origin crosshair
 - [ ] Add buttons to align frame edges or center to origin
 - [x] Frame and hitboxes can be moved using arrow keys
 - [ ] Draw hitbox names in workbench